zakkhoyt/CURLLog/README.md

 ### CURLLog - A tool to simplify web API development.

-A class which will convert you NSURLSessionTasks and NSURLConnections to curl command (printed to the console).
-This can accelerate development and debugging of API services and allows you to see what's actually going on.
+Converts NSURLSessionTasks and NSURLConnections to curl commands and print them to the console.
+This tool can accelerate development and debugging of API services and allows you to see what's actually going on.

 For example logging a request to get the weather: